 Step 8: If you are happy with your design you will need to let your fabric dry and then “cure” for several days.
 Iron to heat set the color and give it a quick wash.

 I’m definitely going to overdye both of these.
-Check out part deux here!
+For much better results check out part deux here!